 3. Coral honeysuckle

-Coral honeysuckle are well-known native plants for their ability to attract hummingbirds from near and far to its pink-orange trumpet-shaped flowers.
+Coral honeysuckle is a well-known native plant for its ability to attract hummingbirds from near and far to its pink-orange trumpet-shaped flowers.
 The berries that follow the blooms are food for songbirds like finches and thrushes.
 Honeysuckle is also a common host plant for moth caterpillars (a yummy birdy treat).

-Coral honeysuckle is the perfect addition to any garden, offering a variety of benefits for both birds and other wildlife, it is an ideal choice for bird feeders!
+Coral honeysuckle is the perfect addition to any garden, offering a variety of benefits for both birds and other wildlife.
+It is an ideal choice for planting near bird feeders!

 4. Strawberry